giuliettae/Endstation-SHDB18/Rules.md

 ### GAME PLAY

 You can walk max.
 5 steps.
-If you use a transfer station you loose 1 step.
+If you use a transfer station you lose 1 step.

 Every round each player can either play a action card or pick up one.
 You can have max.
 5 cards on your hand.
 Before you walk your steps everyone should play a card (if they want to).
 The person walking is the first one playing a start.